Why You Should Consider Chiropractic Care for Carpal Tunnel Syndrome

 - Car accident injuries

 Repetitive motion of the wrist leads to swelling and compression of the median nerve.
-This can be a consequence of the positioning of your wrist such as at a computer keyboard or the utilization of a mouse, increasing pressure on the nerve which will cause pain.
+This can be a consequence of the positioning of your wrist such as at a computer keyboard or the utilization of a mouse, increasing pressure on the nerve which will cause spine’s natural curve, you will eventually experience discomfort and back pain over time.
+The spine is designed to carry your weight without pain.
 You can also see increases in swelling with repeated activity such as a person on a packing assembly line.
 People who work in construction jobs that are exposed to vibration from hand tools or jack hammers are at risk for developing carpal tunnel syndrome.

 Common Carpal Tunnel Syndrome Symptoms